Up to Date Uganda Tourism Travel Advisories

 The Uganda-Border Situation and Tourists:

 The Ugandan Border is closed for Rwandans, for incoming commercial goods from Uganda.
-Though there will be a two-week reprieve in June of 2019 as Rwanda will allow Trucks to once again cross the border freely from Uganda.
+However, there will be a two-week reprieve in June of 2019 as Rwanda will allow Trucks to once again cross the border freely from Uganda.

-Note- Tourism Traffic has not been hindered for Ugandan Tour Operators such as ourselves that pick their Clients up in Kigali, or Kigali International Airport and take them on Safari in Uganda.
+Note- Tourism Traffic has not been hindered for Ugandan Tour Operators such as ourselves that pick their Clients up in Kigali or Kigali International Airport and take them on Safari in Uganda.
 No Ugandan Tourist vehicle has been blocked crossing the Ugandan-Rwandan Border in either Direction.

 Entebbe Expressway Nighttime Security:

 The Entebbe Expressway is a time-saving road connection between Kampala and Entebbe.
 It is a modern Chinese built four-lane highway.
 It has dramatically reduced the drive time for travelers from Kampala to Entebbe.
 The final leg is being completed in July of 2019.
 If you look at the picture, the lights are absent.
 That absence of lighting has attracted criminals to do their deeds, including some incidents of robbery with those arriving at Entebbe International Airport at night.

 Security has been dramatically increased.
 However, the prudent and safe thing to do is to avoid nighttime driving on the Entebbe Expressway.
 The exception would be that you are being transported by one of Kampala’s major hotels on a bus.
 That is what we have done with our clients.
 It is not a significant problem, but it has happened on a few occasions.

 Lights along the Entebbe Expressway have been promised, which will make a difference.
 In the meantime, increased security by the Police and Local Defense Units has acted as a deterrent to incidents.

 Staying at an Entebbe Hotel is a safe and sound alternative both for arrival and departure.